 And don’t feel like you need to buy all of these items at once!
 That can be very expensive.
 Just take it one stage at time to figure out if you really need the items or not.

-If you liked this first time mom baby registry list, please Pin it below!
+And if you liked this first-time mom baby registry list, please Pin it below!